Fixed or Variable Mortgage Canada (2025 Guide)

 With a fixed-rate mortgage, your interest rate stays the same throughout the entire term of your mortgage with the interest rate based on the Canada 5 Year Government Bond yield.

-The term of a fixed rate mortgage is usually 2, 3, or 5 years, with 5 years being the most common.
+The term of a fixed mortgage rate is usually 2, 3, or 5 years, with 5 years being the most common.

 Fixed-rate mortgages give you stability with your monthly payments, giving you peace of mind against rate hikes, while making your budgeting easy and predictable.